Home > Syringe services

 In Grays Harbor County, the syringe services program is part of the health department’s comprehensive public health approach to reducing substance misuse.

 • My Town and Harbor Strong coalitions are focused on preventing underage drug use.
 Coalition members represent multiple sectors of the community, including; schools, media, private business, city officials, law enforcement, medical, behavioral health treatment, parents and students.
+These efforts also include a school-based prevention component, which is conducted in partnership with ESD 113, Hoquiam School District and Aberdeen School District.

 • Grays Harbor Therapeutic Court provides qualifying individuals who have abused substances with an opportunity for judicially supervised treatment as an alternative to incarceration.